-FLOORS: Look at the floor in each room Ask someone to move the furniture so your path is clear.
+FLOO Look a RS: t the floor in each room Ask someone to move the furniture so your path is clear.
 Remove the rugs or use double-sided tape or a non-slip backing so the rugs won't slip.
 Pick up items that are on the floor.
+Always keep objects off the floor.
 Coil or tape cords and wires next to the wall so you can't trip over them.
 If needed, have an electrician put in another outlet.
-STAIRS AND STEPS: Look at the stairs you use both inside and outside your home Make sure the carpet is firmly attached to every step, or remove the carpet and attach non-slip rubber treads to the stairs.
-Pick up items on the stairs.
+S AND STEPS: t the stairs you use both inside and outside your home Make sure the carpet is firmly attached to every step, or remove the carpet and attach non-slip rubber treads to the stairs.
 Always keep objects off the stairs.
 Fix loose or uneven steps.
 Fix loose handrails or put in new ones.
 Make sure handrails are on both sides of the stairs and are as long as the stairs.
-Have an electrician put in an overhead light at the top and bottom of the stairs.
+Have an electrician put in an overhead light and light switch at the top and bottom of the stairs.
+You can get light switches that

 Have a friend or family member change any burned-out bulbs.
-Have an electrician put in a light switch at the top and bottom of the stairs if this has not been done.
-You can purchase light switches that glow.
-KITCH IEN: Look a t your kitchen eating area Move items in your cabinets.
-Keep things you use often on the lower shelves (about waist level).
+KITCH Look at EN: t your kitchen eating area Keep things you use often on the lower shelves (about waist level).
 If you must use a step stool, get one with a bar to hold on to.
 Never use a chair as a step stool.
-BATH ROOMS: Look a t your bathrooms Put a non-slip rubber mat or self-stick strips on the floor of the tub or shower.
-Have a carpenter put grab bars inside the tub and next to the toilet.
+ROOMS: t your bathrooms Put a non-slip rubber mat or self-stick strips on the floor of the tub or shower.
+Have grab bars put in next to and inside the tub, and next to the toilet.